-- 124. Table III.10 shows the provisional implementation plan by strategic objective and strategic result.
-In 2022, WFP will continue to prioritize work under Strategic Objective 1 (end hunger), which will account for USD 6.7 billion or 79 percent of the provisional implementation plan and will involve protection of the increasing number of people facing acute food insecurity owing to the COVID-19 pandemic, conflicts, economic shocks and extreme weather events.
-The urgency of emergency responses is particularly evident in countries such as South Sudan, the Syrian Arab Republic and Yemen, where populations face some of the greatest increases in chronic and severe food insecurity in the world. - 125.
+- extreme weather events.
+The urgency of emergency responses is particularly evident in countries such as South Sudan, the Syrian Arab Republic and Yemen, where populations face some of the greatest increases in chronic and severe food insecurity in the world. - 126.
 As part of its strategy of prioritizing resources for the most effective hunger solutions, WFP will seek to maintain its efforts under Strategic Objective 5 (partner for SDG results), which will account for USD 597 million or 7 percent of the plan and be attributable mainly to Strategic Result 8 (enhance global partnership).
 In support of the achievement of SDG 17 and through robust collaboration with relevant stakeholders, WFP will respond to requests from national governments and partners for the provision of services.
 This reflects WFP's commitment to going beyond zero hunger efforts by contributing to the achievement of other SDGs.

-T. TABLE III.10: PROVISIONAL IMPLEMENTATION PLAN BY SUSTAINABLE DEVELOPMENT GOAL, STRATEGIC OBJECTIVE AND STRATEGIC RESULT
+Т TABLE III.10: PROVISIONAL IMPLEMENTATION PLAN BY SUSTAINABLE DEVELOPMENT GOAL, STRATEGIC OBJECTIVE AND STRATEGIC RESULT

-SDG Strategic Objective trategic Objective Strategic Result Provisional implementation plan (USD million) Provisional implementation plan (%)
+SDG Strategic Objective Strategic Result Provisional implementation plan (USD million) Provisional implementation plan (%)

 2 1 End hunger 1 Access to food 6 723 79

 2 Improve nutrition 2 End malnutrition 556 7

 3 Achieve food security 3 Smallholder productivity and incomes 221 3

 4 Sustainable food systems 318 4

-17 4 Support SDG 5 Capacity strengthening 83 1
+17 4 Support SDG 4 5 Capacity strengthening 83 1

 implementation 6 Policy coherence 1 0

 5 Partner for SDG 7 Diversified resourcing 0.4 0

-results 8 Enhance global partnership 597 7
+results Enhance global partnership 597 7

-Total Total 8 500 100
+Total 8 500 100